-Join Karin Hutchinson for an in-depth discussion in this video Introduction to common mathematical words, part of Foundations of Algebra: Pre-Algebra.
+Join Karin Hutchinson for an in-depth discussion in this video Introduction to common mathematical words, part of Learning Algebra: Pre-Algebra.

 - Now that you are familiar with algebraic expressions, we will begin to write expressions so that we can solve real-world problems.
 There are many common words or phrases that are used in mathematics.
 Many of those words represent addition, subtraction, multiplication, and division.
 I'd like you to take a minute to think about any words that you think might represent these operations.
 In your exercise files, you've a worksheet.
 You can use this worksheet to record your answers and as we go over these answers, you will be able to fill in more words that represent these operations.